Dr. John Happel | Sep 22, 2018 | 0

 Compare the rigor of the scientific papers presented at the American Venous Forum, comprised of almost all vascular surgeons, to those presented at the American College of Phlebology.

-At the latter, there is a mishmosh of different doctors of varying backgrounds and experience in treating veins.
+At the latter, there are different doctors of varying backgrounds and experience in treating veins.

 You may be aware that other specialists also treat veins in this country.
 That includes interventional radiologists, cardiologists, emergency medicine doctors, and even family practice doctors.